Skip to main content

 Best Practices

-• For internal teams: Use project-based limits to give users autonomy while maintaining control
+• For internal teams: Use per-API key or service account limits to give users autonomy while maintaining control

 • For external partners: Use per-API key limits for simpler distribution and management